 A. Most NYSSL requisitions should be placed through the DCP's electronic purchasing system.
-Upon electronic authorization by your ROC or Central Office Director, a requisition is automatically forwarded to "production," where it is encumbered against the specific account in the FAMIS spending plan.
+Upon electronic authorization by your CFN or Central Office Director, a requisition is automatically forwarded to "production," where it is encumbered against the specific account in the FAMIS spending plan.
 The appropriate Budget and Object Codes are then charged and your school's account balance is electronically updated.
 At that time, a Machine Generated Order ("MGO") or electronic order is produced and sent directly to the vendor by DCP.
 The processing status of a requisition is available on-line.

 Q. CAN I PURCHASE APPROVED SOFTWARE NOT LISTED IN FASTRACK OR THE DCP CATALOGS?